Windows Live for TV

 Although beta versions of this service have been released, only Spaces functionality is available.
-A Program Manager has stated that development has ceased, and the service will be shut down on June 24, 2008.
+A Program Manager has stated that development has ceased, and the service was shut down on June 24, 2008.
 The Windows Live for TV team blog has not been updated for a year, while the WPF/XBAP technology used in Windows Live for TV was deprecated by Microsoft in Windows Media Center SDK 5.3.

 Requirements

 Windows Live for TV requires the following system requirements prior to installation: